 ”A man can no more diminish God's glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word, 'darkness' on the walls of his cell.” ~ C.S.
 Lewis

 Questions of course still remained, prompting one particularly exasperated Pharisee to ask “Who are you?”
 It is at this point that Jesus essentially plays his final card, saying “When you lift up the Son of Man,” a clear reference to what would be his fate, to be lifted up on the cross, a cross he freely accepted, “then you will realize that I AM, and that I do nothing on my own, but I say only what the Father taught me.”
-This passage, paired smartly with today’s 1st Reading (Numbers 21:4-9) wherein the bronze saraph was mounted high on a pole so that everyone who was bitten by the horde of serpents, the venomous scourge of concupiscence, ingratitude and sin, would nonetheless live by simply turning one’s gaze towards it in true contrition.
+This passage is paired smartly with today’s 1st Reading (Numbers 21:4-9) wherein the bronze saraph was mounted high on a pole so that everyone who was bitten by the horde of serpents ~ the venomous scourge of concupiscence, ingratitude and sin ~ would nonetheless live by simply turning one’s gaze towards it in true contrition.
 This too would be the fate of those who similarly turned to Jesus in repentance and humility, allowing Him to transform them.
 It still is.
 In the words of Saint Vincent Ferrer, whose Feast Day we celebrate today, “Once humility is acquired, charity will come to life like a burning flame devouring the corruption of vice and filling the heart so full,

 For when we witness this “lifting up of Jesus” during the celebration of the Holy Eucharist, this ethereal encounter with the divine wherein our Savior comes to us in the disguise of a small white host, we too realize that this is indeed Jesus.